-In 2021, impairments and other costs not in the normal course of business of \$33 million (after-tax and non-controlling interests) were recorded.
-Canadian Utilities incurred \$28 million of these costs in Mexico, related mainly to its Veracruz hydro facility within its Energy Infrastructure segment.
+In 2021, impairments and other costs not in the normal course of business of \$65 million (after-tax) were recorded.
+The Company incurred \$54 million of these costs in Mexico, related mainly to its Veracruz hydro facility within its Energy Infrastructure segment.
 The charge reflects an adverse arbitration decision, changes in market regulations, ongoing political uncertainty, and a challenging operating environment, resulting in an impairment of the carrying value of the assets.
 Other costs recorded were individually immaterial.

-In 2020, impairment and other costs not in the normal course of business of \$20 million (after-tax and non-controlling interests) were recorded.
+In 2020, impairment and other costs not in the normal course of business of \$30 million (after-tax) were recorded.
 These costs mainly related to certain assets that no longer represented strategic value to the Company.
-Canadian Utilities' subsidiary ATCO Oil & Gas Ltd. holds a five per cent working interest in oil and gas assets in Northern Canada.
-With oil price volatility and the COVID-19 pandemic continuing to cause economic uncertainty, an impairment of \$9 million was recorded in 2020 reflecting the reduced likelihood of future recovery of these costs.
+The Company's subsidiary ATCO Oil & Gas Ltd. holds a five per cent working interest in oil and gas assets in Northern Canada.
+With oil price volatility and the COVID-19 pandemic continuing to cause economic uncertainty, an impairment of \$18 million was recorded in 2020, reflecting the reduced likelihood of future recovery of these costs.
 The remaining costs relate to the continued transformation and realignment of certain functions in the Company.